 The temperature range of the instrument is -150 °C to +550 °C.

 Our Netzsch 447 Nanoflash Laser Flash Analyzer (LFA) measures heat transport properties of polymer formulas including liquids, greases, solids, and multi-layer samples.

-We also are equipped to perform UL94 testing, both vertical (UL94V) and horizontal (UL94HB) burn methods, with capability to cast bars at 3 and 6 mm. *NOTE* ResinLab is not a certified test laboratory, and UL certifications cannot be provided by ResinLab.
-This test provides data that support the pursuit of certification.
+We also are equipped to perform UL94 testing, both vertical (UL94V) and horizontal (UL94HB) burn methods, with capability to cast bars at 3 and 6 mm.
+Please note that ResinLab is not a certified test laboratory, and UL certifications cannot be provided by ResinLab.
+These tests provides data that support the pursuit of certification.

-Our Nicolet iS10 Attenuated Total Reflection Fourier Transform Infared Spectrometer (ATR-FTIR) generates a fingerprint of a sample’s chemical functional groups by measuring samples in a variety of forms, then using an ATR attachment for non-destructive analysis.
+Our Nicolet iS10 Attenuated Total Reflection Fourier Transform Infared Spectrometer (ATR-FTIR) generates a fingerprint of a sample’s chemical functional groups.
+The ATR attachment enables non-destructive analysis of the sample.

 ASTM: D903, D1876, D695, D1002, D3163, D638, D790, D624